-Protective eyewear used in Science Olympiad must be manufactured to meet the American National Standards Institute standard applicable at its time of manufacture.
+Protective eyewear used in Science Olympiad must be manufactured to meet the American National Standards Institute (ANSI) standard applicable at its time of manufacture.
 The current standard is ANSI Z87.1-2003.
-Approved protective eyewear can be identified by the mark "Z87" placed on it by its manufacturer.
-This mark can be difficult to locate, especially on devices made of transparent material.
+Approved protective eyewear can be identified bearing the manufacturer's mark of "Z87".
+This mark can be difficult to locate, especially on devices made of transparent material; look closely.

 Please note that ALL protective eyewear must not only conform to ANSI Z87 (or Z87+ for Impact), but must provide a degree of protection equal to or higher than the type described in the event rules.
 The different types of protective eyewear are described below.

 - Note: Face shields/visors are secondary protective devices and are not approved in lieu of the primary eye protection devices below regardless of the type of vents they have.

 - Note: Prescription Glasses containing safety glass should not be confused with Safety Spectacles.
 "Safety glass" indicates the glass is made to minimize shattering when it breaks.
 Unless these glasses bear the "Z87" mark they are not approved for use when eye protection is indicated.
 If used, they must provide the same or higher degree of protection specified in the rules.

 The terminology below will be used when specifying primary protective eyewear:

 - Note: Water is not a hazardous liquid and its use does not require protective eyewear unless it is under pressure or substances which create a hazard are added.